The Arch, near Aberystwyth

 It starts on the forest road (grid reference SN 717 814) and follows a circular route taking in a mixture of forest roads, public roads and trails.
 There are a few short steeper sections and be prepared for a variety of surfaces.

 There are four permanent orienteering courses (a series of posts you have to find in order).

 These include an easier course for beginners, often used by families, and a harder course for experienced orienteers.

-Get the special map from the visitor centre, then use your map reading skills to try to find orienteering marker posts (called controls) in the right order.
+Then use your map reading skills to try to find the marker posts (called controls) in the right order.

 Red kites are fed by the lake at Bwlch Nant yr Arian every day at 2pm in winter (GMT) and at 3pm in summer (BST).